samuelunderwood/acoustics-review-mining/README.md

 #### Filtered Reviews.py
 This code file opens the cleaned dataset and uses the CommonWordsandPhrases list as a filter.
 It will return every restaurant review that uses one of the words in the list of CommonWordsandPhrases.

+#### Top 100 Words.py
+This code file looks at the cleaned restaurant review file, not the filtered review file, and extracts the top words that are used in all of the restaurant reviews.
+There is a list that removes words such as "a", "and", "is", "it", etc. Outputs the top words along with their occurrence rates.

+#### Keyword Occurrences.py
+This code file also looks at the cleaned restaurant reviews file and then filters through it using the CommonWordsandPhrases list.
+While filtering through, it counts how many times each of these keywords show up within all of the restaurant reviews.

+#### Keyword-Rating.py
+This code file does a couple things.